Laser Peel in Orange County

 Laser Peel Depth

-For superficial or medium resurfacing, the laser can be limited to the epidermis and papillary dermis.
-For deeper resurfacing, the upper levels of the reticular dermis can also be removed.
-Varied penetration allows treatment of specific spots, wrinkles or scars.
+The various penetration levels allow the treatment of specific spots, scars or wrinkles.
+The laser can be limited to the epidermis and papillary dermis for superficial or medium resurfacing.
+The upper levels of the reticular dermis can also be removed for a deeper resurfacing.
 Laser resurfacing offers a number of advantages over other resurfacing methods: precision, little (if any) bleeding and less post-operative discomfort.
 Deeper peels are about the only procedure that has profound effect on upper lip wrinkles and lines around the mouth.

 Candidates for Laser Peel

 Laser resurfacing can be done at any age but the procedure isn’t for everyone.
 In some cases, an alternative skin resurfacing treatment, such as Photo Dynamic Therapy or TCA chemical peel, may still be a better choice.
-Patients with olive skin, brown skin or black skin may be at increased risk of pigmentation changes no matter what type of resurfacing method is recommended.
-Dr. Sikorski will evaluate your skin characteristics and make recommendations accordingly.
+OC patients with brown, black and olive skin may be at increased risk of pigmentation changes no matter what type of resurfacing method is recommended.
+Dr. Sikorski will evaluate the characteristics of your skin and make the recommendations to fit your needs.
 Individuals who have taken Accutane in the past 12-18 months or are prone to abnormal (keloid-like) scarring or those with active skin infections on the treatment area may not be appropriate candidates for this procedure.

 What aftercare will I need?